 Privacy and security

 Verbit is an essential partner to members of the financial, legal and other industries that require robust security.
-To accommodate partners who are transcribing confidential information, Verbit complies with SOC 2 and HIPAA.
+To accommodate partners who are transcribing confidential information, Verbit complies with SOC 2.
 Researchers who want to keep the information in their transcripts confidential can count on Verbit to meet their security needs.

 Partnering with Verbit allows researchers to focus on their work while quickly and efficiently producing the transcripts they need.
 Researchers don’t need to focus on note taking to get live transcription and real-time records of their interviews or focus groups.
 In cases where a company has a large number of recordings they need to transcribe, Verbit provides a scalable solution with rapid turnaround times.